-Allegations Made by One or More Children Against Another Child (Peer Abuse)
+Allegations Made by One or More Children Against Another Child (Child on Child Abuse) including Child on Child Sexual Violence and Harassement

 The school recognizes that children are capable of abusing and causing harm to their peers, this includes sexual abuse of children by children.
 The school understands that the behaviour of children can affect the experience of other children and will be managed through the application of the School's Behaviour Policy.